Department of Taxation and Finance

 In most towns across New York, assessors publish the tentative assessment roll on the town or county website in the beginning of May.
 The tentative assessment roll includes the property assessment, the assessor’s estimate of the market value of the property (the amount your property could sell for), and exemption information.
 You should review the tentative assessment roll annually.

-FAQs about filing requirements, residency, and telecommuting
+Review FAQs about filing requirements, residency, and telecommuting

 This page summarizes current New York state law and guidance relating to frequently asked questions due to the COVID-19 pandemic.